liamganose/godo/README.md

 # godo
-a todo app written in Go
+a todo app written in Go to learn the language and get used to the Cobra/Viper pkgs

 ## Running it
 1. Checkout the code